 A conflict of interest may arise where a Trustee has a financial or other interest arising from their outside activities which influences, or might reasonably be perceived to influence, their impartiality or independence in performing their duties.
 To identify conflicts of interest, an up-to-date register of interests is maintained, and each committee has a standing item on the agenda which raises the query whether any attending Trustee has any conflict of interest arising with any item of business on the agenda.
 If any Trustee is identified with a conflict of interest, they would sit out or abstain from the discussion for that particular agenda item.

 Governance reviews:

-The Governing Board have reflected on their membership this year and an active recruitment was made to attract Governors with a wide range of experience and knowledge.
-Regular training is undertaken with Governors invited to utilise resources like The Key or to attend speaker led training.
+Regular training is undertaken with Governors invited to utilise resources like The Key or to attend speaker led training to imbed the new governors that were appointed in 2021-22.